Vindmn1234/NSF-funding-research-project-/README.md

 - [README for `descriptive_visualization` directory](descriptive_visualization/README.md)
 - [README for `regression` directory](regression/README.md)

-## Link to Large Files "Ignored" by the Repo
+## Links to Large Files "Ignored" by the Repo
 This is the link to the Google Drive where we store large files: https://drive.google.com/drive/u/0/folders/0AH5r0n8gE6Z2Uk9PVA?ths=true.

 To integrate them into the whole workflow, please place them in the requried position as outlined in gitignore file: